zzuse/dotfiles/README.md

 *   (deprecated) brew install mackup https://github.com/lra/mackup, now more used in Linux. on Mac, you need install software by your own needs
 *   Just run `export RCRC="$HOME/dotfiles/rcrc";rcup`, all is set!
     It will first link all configurations as dotfiles at home dir
-Then run hooks/post-up,which is a bunch of installation
+Then automaticlly run hooks/post-up, which is a bunch of installation post scripts.

 Installation
 ------------
 ## for run `rcup`, you need `rcm` package first:

-### Install on a fresh clean OSX system:
+### Preinstall on a fresh clean OSX system:

-    The automation script is to install on an fresh clean OSX, but some part(exclude brew command ...) also suit for Linux/Unix
+    The automation script is to install on an fresh clean OSX.
-    First you need install Xcode
+    First you need install Xcode, brew.
-    Then run ##bootstrap.sh##, it will install brew, rcm, mackup, vim and zsh etc.
-    Or maybe you will install it manually as follow steps.
+    Second you will install it as follow steps.
     RCM is a dotfiles management system

 ### Install rcm on OSX: